mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 ![Service connected to a Repository](./images/Repository-Triggering-Tag-Commit.png "Repository triggering on a Tag/Commit")

-When the build process has been successfully finished, you can download the whole zipped **artifact of the build container** and browse locally if you need to check its content.
+When the build process has been successfully finished, you can download the entire zipped **artifact of the build container** and browse locally if you need to check its content.

 ![Build Artifact](./images/Download-Build-Artefact-PHP.png "Download build artifact")
 ![Build Artifact](./images/Download-Build-Artefact-PHP-App-Version.png "Download build artifact")